slabban/slabban.github.io/index.md

 }
 ```

-The code block above represents the function that was written for the PID controller, this specific function controlled the duty cycle of the servo motor that would steer of the vehicle based on the , this approach led to a faster, smoother, and more refined response in the steering of the vehicle.
+The code block above represents the function that was written for the PID controller, this specific function controlled the duty cycle of the servo motor that would steer the vehicle based on the pixel coordinates of the line, this approach led to a faster, smoother, and more refined response in the steering of the vehicle.

 <img src="/images/Adaptive Cruise Control Picture2.png?raw=true" />

 On to the simulation portion of the project.
-With access the powerful features of _MATLAB_ and _Simulink_, I was able to create a system that used digitally filtered feedback from the Sharp IR Sensor to sense oncoming objects and deploy a PID control strategy that was facilitated by an Arduino microcontroller to slow down our mechatronic RC Car.
+With access to the powerful features of MATLAB/Simulink, I was able to create a system that used digitally filtered feedback from the Sharp IR Sensor to sense oncoming objects and deploy a PID control strategy that was facilitated by an Arduino microcontroller to slow down our mechatronic RC Car.
 Don't let the images fool you, while the system may look trivial, each of these blocks comprises of complex subsystems and subfunctions that were used to develop the plant dynamics, sensor input with a low-pass filtration, and PID controlled Pulse Width Modulation (PWM) to control the car's motor speed.

 <img src="/images/filtered_ultrasonic.jpg?raw=true" />

 An interesting avenue explored during the initial stages of this project was the use of Ultrasonic Sensors to perform Obstacle Avoidance, specifically the implementation of a [digital low-pass filter](https://youtu.be/KzdsOhwVtms?t=496 "Digital Filtration Methods").
 Ultrasonic sensors are notorious for their high levels of noise, which can lead to unwanted spikes and false positive readings as seen in the red curve in the graph above.
-This accuracy and performance of this sensor was improved significantly through using a digtal low-pass filter, as shown in the blue curve.
+The accuracy and performance of this sensor was improved significantly through using a digital low-pass filter.
+The significant effects of this approach can be seen when comparing the filtered output in the blue curve with the unfiltered output in the red curve.